 - 4 oz. salt pork or bacon slices chopped into bite size pieces

-- 2 whole dried bay leafs
+- 2 whole dried bay leaves

 - 6 cups hot water